 As it has been modeled throughout the world, a simple way to decrease soda consumption and reduce the risk of obesity is by implementing a tiered “soda tax” based on the amount of added sugar in sugar-sweetened beverages.

 In October of 2016, the World Health Organization recommended that governments begin to tax sugary drinks by at least 20% to reduce the growing prevalence of obesity throughout the world (Gostin, 2017).
-However, soda taxes have been implemented even before this recommendation, and they have continued to show impressive results.

 In 2014, the Chilean government increased the existing tax on high-sugar soft drinks by 5% and decreased the tax on low-sugar soft drinks by 3%, which resulted in reduced affordability for soft drinks (Cuadrado et al., 2020).

-In 2016, Berkely, California institute the United States’ first large-scale sugar-sweetened beverage (one penny per fluid ounce on beverages that have added caloric sweeteners), which resulted in increased prices of sugar-sweetened beverages, decreased sales of sugar-sweetened beverages and increased sales of untaxed beverages such as water (Silver et al., 2017).
+In 2016, Berkely, California instituted the United States’ first large-scale sugar-sweetened beverage (one penny per fluid ounce on beverages that have added caloric sweeteners), which resulted in increased prices of sugar-sweetened beverages, decreased sales of sugar-sweetened beverages and increased sales of untaxed beverages such as water (Silver et al., 2017).

 There are also other ways that a soda tax would reduce sugar consumption from SSBs.
 For example, in 2017, Portugal implemented a 0.08 euros per liter tax for drinks that contain less than 80 grams of sugar per liter, and a 0.16 euros tax per liter for drinks that contain 80 grams or more sugar per liter, plus VAT, which mainly resulted in reduced added sugar content from manufacturers that wanted to avoid the tax, which still reduced overall sugar consumption by consumers (Gonçalves & Pereira dos Santos, 2020).